 1) Porcelain veneers

-There are several types of porcelain veneers but generally, they are known for being strong and more expensive compared to other types.
+There are several types of porcelain veneer but generally, they are known for being strong and more expensive compared to other types.
 They are highly regarded for their durability and their close resemblance to natural teeth.
-At our clinic, we prefer porcelain veneers that look natural and hence, we carefully select ceramics from Norway and Sweden.
+At our clinic, we prefer porcelain ones that look natural and hence, we carefully select ceramics from Norway and Sweden.
 We choose these ceramics because they closely mimic the appearance of youthful teeth, featuring a natural fluorescence and inner glow!

 2) Composite veneers